 But the great entrepreneur has gone through it all, handled all the problems as they came, was sharp enough to identify the opportunities and exploit them before anyone else, and is now at the peak of his business life.

 That is the Glory.

 Now this great entrepreneur, apart from having a strong forceful character, usually has some defining style in managing his company.
-Moreover, according to the management gurus, this style seems to be common to most entrepreneurs, whatever be the industry or country or culture.
+Moreover, according to the management gurus, this style seems to be common to most entrepreneurs, whatever be the industry or country, or culture.
 What is this management style, so unique to entrepreneurs, and so obviously common in the natural stone industry?

 This management style is very simple.
 The entrepreneur, now the Big Boss of a typical natural stone company, has the habit of poking his nose in EVERYTHING, and making ALL the decisions.
-This was unavoidable, inevitable, when the company was in its early stages, when it was tiny but growing.
-But now the enterprise has become a solid medium sized company by any standards, there may be several quarries located far away from each other, all with local employees, the factory is big with dozens of expensive and sophisticated machines.
+This was unavoidable, inevitable, when the company was in its early stages, when it was tiny, but growing.
+But now the enterprise has become a solid medium sized company by any standards, there may be several quarries located far away from each other, all with local employees, the factory is big now with dozens of expensive and sophisticated machines.
 There are now managers with theoretically well defined responsibilities, the monthly salary bill is big enough to keep anyone awake and worrying all night.
 A lot of supplies involving big sums of money need to be purchased constantly.
 Bankers have to be dealt with too.
-The customers are much more numerous, perhaps located all over the world, all with their own particular requirements.
+The customers are much more numerous, perhaps located all over the world, all with their own particular requirements and idiosincrasia.
 In other words, it is now a very complex organization.

 But there are still only 24 hours a day.

 How can one single person now make all the decisions?
 Almost any decision made now is important, involving huge amounts of money, even those which, in theory, are minor administrative decisions.
 Getting any decision wrong can mean losing serious amounts of money.